dkfailor/maximizer_js/README.md

 ##Version 1

-This is the skeleton program is simple and listed under an html, js, and css file
+This is the basic skeleton program and listed under an html, js, and css file

 The names are "Maximizer" dot html, css, js, but will be changed to